WoollyinWalesIT/jomres/core-minicomponents/README.md

 99999 Anything that needs to be done right at the end of a run.

 Administrator area

 10001 Builds the control panel.
 10501 Site Configuration tabs.
 11010,11020,11040 Administrator area Media centre resource options.

-13100 Allows plugins to add warnings to the control panel
+13100 Allows plugins to add warnings to the control panel.

+16000 Administrator area tasks/pages.

 19995 creates the admin core menu items
 19997 builds the admin cpanel menu